4 Major Things To Do In Clemson - A Getaway Guide - Karta.com

 Farm-to-Table Fare at Pendleton Cafe

 Just down the road in historic Pendleton, Pendleton Cafe serves upscale Southern dishes in a charming converted bungalow.
-Feast on options like seared mountain trout, braised short ribs, and shrimp and grits while enjoying the rustic chic atmosphere and a ,full bar stocked with regional spirits and wines.
+Feast on options like seared mountain trout, braised short ribs, shrimp and grits as well as enjoy a rustic chic ambiance with a full bar offering regional spirits and wines.

 Hike Hartwell Lake Loop Trail